AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/manage-collections.md

    The total number of cards, number of cards pointed, and number of iterations are displayed in the Card List section.
 Click [!UICONTROL **View list**] to open the list and add cards.
 For more information, see [Use the card list](/help/quicksilver/agile/use-boards-agile-planning-tools/use-card-list.md).

    If an iteration has been defined, its start date, number of cards, and number of points are displayed.
 Click [!UICONTROL **View iteration board**] to open the board.
-For more information, see [Create an iteration](/help/quicksilver/agile/use-boards-agile-planning-tools/create-an-iteration.md).
+For more information, see [Create an iteration in a workstream](/help/quicksilver/agile/use-boards-agile-planning-tools/create-an-iteration-in-workstream.md).

 1. Click [!UICONTROL **Add source**] to define a source to import cards into the workstream.
 At this time, the only available source is [!DNL Adobe Workfront].
 1. Add filters to import tasks and issues from Workfront as cards.